Efficient ConvBN Blocks for Transfer Learning and Beyond: Related Work

 Feature normalization has long been established in machine learning~\citep{bishop_pattern_2006}, \emph{e.g.}, Z-score normalization to standardize input features for smooth and isotropic optimization landscapes~\citep{boyd_convex_2004}.
 With the emergence of deep learning, normalization methods specifically tailored to intermediate activations, or feature maps, have been developed and gained traction.

 Batch normalization (BN), proposed by \citet{ioffe_batch_2015}, demonstrated that normalizing intermediate layer activations could expedite training and mitigate the effects of internal covariate shift.
-Since then, various normalization techniques have been proposed to address specific needs, such as group normalization~\citep{wu_group_2018} for small batch sizes, and layer normalization~\citep{ba_layer_2016} typically employed in natural language processing tasks.
+Since then, various normalization techniques have been proposed to address specific needs, such as group normalization~\citep{wu_group_2018} for small batch sizes, and layer normalization~\citep{ba_layer_2016} typically employed in sequence models such as recurrent networks and Transformers.
 We direct interested readers to the survey by \citet{huang_normalization_2023} for an in-depth exploration of normalization layers.

-Among various types of normalization, BatchNorm is arguably the most prevalent choice for convolutional neural networks (CNNs), partly due to its ability to be fused within convolution operations during deployment.
-This fusion allows ConvBN blocks to be efficiently deployed to a wide variety of devices.
+Among various types of normalization, BatchNorm is a popular choice, partly due to its ability to be fused within convolution operations during deployment.
 Conversely, other normalization layers exhibit different behaviors compared to BatchNorm and often entail higher computational costs during deployment.
-In this paper, we focus on ConvBN blocks with convolution and BatchNorm layers in transfer learning, aiming to enhance training efficiency in terms of both memory footprint and computation time.
+The fusion allows ConvBN blocks to be efficiently deployed to massive edge and mobile devices where efficiency and power consumption control are critically important.
+This paper focuses on improving the efficiency of widely used ConvBN blocks for transfer learning and beyond.